home-assistant-tutorials/09.toggle-card-lit/README.md

     }
 ```

-The event handler with event dispatching `config-changed` keeps the same as in
-the previous tutorials.
-Just `this._config` changed to `this.config`.
+The event handler keeps the same as in the previous tutorials.

 ## The card